-From the literature presented in the context of mate choice, it can be concluded that spatial proximity to potential partners increases the probability of spontaneous encounters, which is why the pattern of 'distance decay' has been of great importance (Abrams 1943; Bell 1957; Bossard 1932; Ellsworth 1948; Harris 1935).
 In addition, socio-economic and demographic factors and spatial conditions such as population density, degree of urbanisation and spatial barriers influence meeting opportunities, which can affect the distance to the partner in different ways.
 Spatial barriers make it more difficult to reach partners, which in turn leads to a longer distance.
 Thus, spatial determinants lead to regional differences in the proportion of spatial homogamy.
 It has also been shown that the distance covered has not increased significantly over time, despite the increase in mobility and participation in education, meaning that there has only been a slight change in the expansion of the geographical radius (Haandrikman et al. 2008; Haandrikman 2019; Lengerer 2001).
 Accordingly, partnerships from an easily accessible area are still favoured in the present.
 Looking back at the theoretical considerations, the foci of mate choice have been limited to local places since the beginning of research on spatial homogamy.
 In the context of online dating, the question arises as to whether and, if so, how the opportunity structures have changed.
 A theoretical approach to this question follows in the next chapter.

 Online dating

 In recent years, the importance of the Internet in the search for a partner has steadily increased.
-This is reflected in the high number of online dating users (e.g. Cacioppo et al. 2013; Potarca 2017; 2020; Rosenfeld and Thomas 2012; Rosenfeld et al. 2019; Thomas 2020) and the economic success (cf. Skopek 2012, p.
+This is reflected in the high number of online dating users (e.g. Cacioppo et al. 2013; Potarca 2017; 2020; Rosenfeld and Thomas 2012; Rosenfeld et al. 2019; Thomas 2020) and the economic success (Skopek 2012, p.
 31f.).
-An increasing trend can also be seen in Germany (ibin.).
-However, valid data on the use of online dating sites is rare (cf. Schmitz 2017, p.
+However, valid data on the use of online dating sites is rare (Schmitz 2017, p.
 16).
 Due to its popularity and the high number of users, online dating has become an important context for getting to know people when looking for a partner (Klein and Stauder 2016, p.
-254; cf. Skopek 2012, p.
+254; Skopek 2012, p.
 30).
 In line with Feld's focus theory, online dating also represents a focus in the search for a partner.
-Due to its characteristics, online dating can also be described as a hyper-focus (see Chapter 3.2.1) (cf. Schmitz 2014, p.
+Due to its characteristics, online dating can also be described as a hyper-focus (see Chapter 3.2.1) (Schmitz 2014, p.
 114).

 Structural changes in online dating

 The primary difference between online dating and everyday encounters lies in their functions.
 Online dating acts as an intermediary in the search for a potential partner (see Schmitz 2014, p.
 114).
 This means that the focus of online dating is on finding a partner, as contact between users is limited to getting to know each other.
-Unlike in everyday life, the use of online dating is associated with "a certain degree of certainty of expectation" (cf. Skopek 2012, p.
+Unlike in everyday life, the use of online dating is associated with "a certain degree of certainty of expectation" (Skopek 2012, p.
 76).
-By comparison, in an offline dating context, it is uncertain whether a person is available to the dating market or not (cf. Stauder 2006).
+By comparison, in an offline dating context, it is uncertain whether a person is available to the dating market or not (Stauder 2006).
 Skopek (2012, p.
 76) describes online dating in terms of "the search for a partner [as] more efficient and much more systematic and goal-oriented than partial marriage markets in everyday life, in which the search for a partner can also be based on chance encounters in socially pre-structured contact networks."